stride3d/stride-docs/en/manual/files-and-folders/distribute-a-game.md

 ### To build using terminal instead of Visual Studio

  1. Ensure the relevant .NET SDK is installed (Stride 4.2 is on .NET 8)
- 2. open the folder of your project where the *.Windows.csproj file sits.
+ 2. Open the folder of your project where the `*.Windows.csproj` file sits.

     ![Project Folder](media/project-folder.png)